pivotal-cf/docs-pks/bbr-restore.hbs.md

 ### <a id='restore-control-plane'></a> Restore the TKGI Control Plane

-Restore the Tanzu Kubernetes Grid Integrated Edition control plane by running BBR commands on your jump box.
+Restore the {{  vars.product }} control plane by running BBR commands on your jump box.

-To restore the Tanzu Kubernetes Grid Integrated Edition control plane:
+To restore the {{  vars.product }} control plane:

-1. Ensure the Tanzu Kubernetes Grid Integrated Edition deployment backup artifact is in the folder from which you run BBR.
+1. Ensure the {{  vars.product }} deployment backup artifact is in the folder from which you run BBR.

 1. Run the BBR restore command to restore the TKGI control plane: